 Any office worker or professional – including qualified accountants, engineers and many other professionals – can benefit from a business administration course.
 You gain knowledge and a qualification to boost your career prospects all round.

 Business administration graduates possess highly transferable competencies.
 Communication skills, human resources management training, critical thinking, project management and business skills can be useful to almost any organization.
-So, the time to study business administration is when you want a general uplift and expansion of your skillset.
+So, the time for study is when you want a general uplift and expansion of your skillset.

 Jobs You Learn How to Do